With so many car insurers in the marketplace, your shopping process can feel overwhelming.

-Every six months, you should ask yourself whether your current coverage is sufficient or redundant.
-For example, if you just got roadside assistance coverage through a recently-opened credit card, you may be able to drop this coverage from your insurance plan if you’re currently paying for it.
-Or if you’ve decided to take up driving for Lyft as a side hustle, it would be a good idea to add coverage for rideshare vehicles.
+Every six months, or at least once a year, ask yourself whether your current coverage is sufficient or redundant.
+For example, if you just got roadside assistance through a recently opened credit card, you can drop your policy’s roadside assistance.
+Or if you’ve started driving for Lyft, add on coverage for rideshare vehicles.

-Similarly, it’s also smart to compare quotes from different companies each time your policy comes up for renewal.
-It only takes a few minutes to shop around for insurance prices (especially if you use one of the insurance marketplaces mentioned above).
-Doing so can save you money.
-This is especially true if your situation has changed recently, such as if you were recently involved in an accident or your teenager just got their own license.
+Similarly, you should compare quotes from different companies each time your policy comes up for renewal.
+It takes only a few minutes to shop around — especially if you use an insurance marketplace.
+This is especially true if your situation has changed recently; if your teenager just got licensed, for example.

 Most of us don’t consider insurance brokers when shopping for car insurance.
 Why not?
 According to Gilberto Sánchez, a licensed insurance broker with over 20 years of experience, people look to brokers for most other types of insurance.